Skip to content

 A Tale of Two Cities

-The two biggest cities in Northern Ireland are Belfast, County Antrim and Derry, County Londonderry.
+The two biggest cities in Northern Ireland are Belfast, County Antrim, and Derry, County Londonderry.
 Belfast was granted city status by Queen Victoria in 1888.
-Despite being viewed as one of the most dangerous cities to live in the world during the 70s and 80s, it is now regarded as one of the safest cities within the United Kingdom according to a survey conducted in 2016.
+Despite being viewed as one of the most dangerous cities in the world during the 1970s and 1980s, it is now regarded as one of the safest cities within the United Kingdom, according to a survey conducted in 2016.

-The city of Derry gained city status in 1604 with a Royal Charter from the Kingdom of Ireland.
-Derry (Londonderry) is thriving as a city nowadays and is now one of the most popular places for tourists of Northern Ireland to visit.
+Derry gained city status in 1604 with a Royal Charter from the Kingdom of Ireland.
+Derry (Londonderry) is thriving today and is one of the most popular places for Northern Ireland tourists to visit.

-Both of these cities have strong Irish Heritage ties across the North Atlantic Ocean.
-Belfast, Maine is a city in Waldo County, Maine, USA.
-Around 7,000 people live there and it is popular with tourists due to its antique architecture and historic districts.
+These cities have strong Irish Heritage ties across the North Atlantic Ocean.
+Belfast, Maine, is a Waldo County, Maine, USA city.
+Around 7,000 people live there, and it is popular with tourists due to its antique architecture and historic districts.

-Likewise, the names Derry and Londonderry exist outside of Ireland too.
-There is a town called Derry situated right beside another town called Londonderry in New Hampshire in the United States.
-There are also Londonderrys in Yorkshire, England, in Vermont, United States, in Nova Scotia, Canada as well as in northern and eastern Australia.
+Likewise, the names Derry and Londonderry exist outside of Ireland, too.
+A town called Derry is situated right beside another town called Londonderry in New Hampshire in the United States.
+Londonderry is also in Yorkshire, England, Vermont, the United States, Nova Scotia, Canada, and northern and eastern Australia.
 Just off Tierra del Fuego in Chile, there is an island called Londonderry Island.

 Belle of Belfast City